O1ahmad/gcp-gce-exporter/README.md

 ## Description

-The application can be run in a number of ways, the main consumption is the Docker hub image `0x0I.gcp-gce-exporter`.
+The application can be run in a number of ways though its main consumption is via the Docker hub image `0x0I.gcp-gce-exporter`.

 **Required**
 * `GOOGLE_APPLICATION_CREDENTIALS`      - path to json file containing service account key and authentication credentials